impossible98/nest-docs/docs/overview/guards.md

 export class AppModule {}
 ```

-::: info HINT
+:::info HINT

 When using this approach to perform dependency injection for the guard, note that regardless of the module where this construction is employed, the guard is, in fact, global.
 Where should this be done?
 Choose the module where the guard (`RolesGuard` in the example above) is defined.
 Also, `useClass` is not the only way of dealing with custom provider registration.
-Learn more [here](https://docs.nestjs.com/fundamentals/custom-providers).
+Learn more [here](../fundamentals/custom-providers).

 :::